-They are considered to be a sustainable and eco-friendly alternative to traditional building materials like fired bricks and concrete blocks, as they are made from locally available materials.
-It does not require large amounts of energy for the production of SMBs.
-They are also relatively low-cost and can be produced on-site as the mud is readily available.
-Thus, Stabilized Mud Blocks are a popular choice for construction in rural and remote areas.
+These blocks are considered a sustainable alternative to conventional materials like burnt bricks and concrete blocks, as they are made from locally available soil and require significantly less energy for production.
+They are also cost-effective and can be produced on-site, making them suitable for construction in rural and remote areas.

 Types of Stabilized Mud Blocks